Maintaining and improving animal welfare

-- We do not allow the use of GM ingredients in Own Brand products.
+- We do not allow the use of GM ingredients in Own Brand products in all our businesses across all geographies.
 We do not prohibit the use of GM feed in the production of our non-organic meat, eggs and milk.
 We offer an organic range for those customers who prefer to avoid products from animals who may have had GM feed.
-Animals used to produce all our own-brand organic range of meat, eggs and milk are reared on non-GM feed.
+Animals used to produce all our Own Brand organic range of meat, eggs and milk are reared on non-GM feed.
 Click here for our full GM policy.

-- Animals subject to cloning and/or their progeny or descendants are not allowed into our supply chain.
+- Animals subject to cloning and/or their progeny or descendants are not allowed into our supply chain in any of our businesses across all geographies.
 This includes all meat, poultry and fin fish.

 At Executive Committee level, our Chief Product Officer has ultimate responsibility over our Responsible Sourcing agenda, of which animal welfare is a key part.
 The day to day governance and implementation of our animal welfare policy is overseen by Group Quality Director who reports into the Executive Product Director.

 Tesco is committed to the implementation of CCTV coverage of livestock handling, stun and slaughter throughout the global supply chain to Tesco.
-Currently this is evident in 100% of UK sites supplying our UK Tesco Stores business, over 90% of global sites supplying UK business, and we are working to achieve 100% across global sites.
-Regular, documented review is a core component of the CCTV policy and review of historic images is used in the welfare audit.
+Currently this is in place in 100% of UK sites supplying our UK Tesco Stores business, over 90% of global sites supplying UK business, and we are working to achieve 100% across global sites.
+Regular, documented review is a core component of the CCTV policy and review of historic images is used in our welfare audits.
 Booker were also the first wholesaler to require CCTV cameras in slaughterhouses in their supply chains.

 Farmed animals for food and non-food